nathansolomon1678/nathansolomon1678.github.io/food/recipes/Bread/index.md

 * Cornmeal (optional)

 ## Instructions
 Dissolve salt and yeast (and add-ins?) in water.
 Gradually add flour and knead it a bunch, so that it becomes chewier.
 Let it rise in a warm place until it's sufficiently poofy -- it should roughly double in size.
-If you're using cornmeal, sprinkle it on a baking sheet.
-Shape the bread and place it on the baking sheet, let it rise a final time in the oven, and then bake it.
-The cooking time is around 25 minutes and the temperature is around 450 Fahrenheit, but that will depend on the thickness of the bread.
+If you're using cornmeal, sprinkle it on a baking sheet to prevent the bread from sticking.
+Shape the bread and place it on the baking sheet, let it rise a final time in the oven, and then bake it on the bottom shelf of the oven until it sounds hollow.
+It should be golden-brown on the top.
+The cooking time is around 30 minutes and the temperature is around 450 Fahrenheit, but that will depend on the thickness of the bread.